sidebar hamburger menu

 Command Reference

-cagefsctl --site-isolation-allow
+cagefsctl --site-isolation-allow-all

 Example:

-# cagefsctl --site-isolation-allow
+# cagefsctl --site-isolation-allow-all

-Website isolation was enabled server-wide.
+Website isolation was allowed for all users.

 Notes: